 The Fund has designated as its reference benchmark the ICE BofA ML Euro 1-Month Deposit Offered Rate Constant Maturity Index (i) as a universe from which to select or hold securities; and (ii) to measure performance of the Fund (the "Reference Benchmark").
 The Reference Benchmark is not specifically aligned with the environmental or social characteristics being promoted by the Fund.
 In implementing the strategy of the Fund to promote social and environmental factors, amongst other factors, the Fund may depart materially from the Reference Benchmark.

-Payden US Dollar Classification of the Fund under SFDR Moderate Liquidity Fund The Company has classified the Fund as a financial product subject to Article 8 of SFDR.
-Promotion of Environmental and/or Social Characteristics In its investment approach the Sub-Investment Manager promotes Environmental, Social and Governance ("ESG") factors as described below.
-Assessment of Social Factors: For sovereign issuers, the Sub-Investment Manager considers factors such as human/knowledge capital, access to education and health care, income inequality, labour freedoms and opportunities freedom of political expression and human rights and ease of doing business.
+Payden US Dollar Liquidity Fund

+The Manager in consultation with the Company has classified the Fund as a financial product subject to Article 8 of SFDR.

+In its investment approach the Sub-Investment Manager promotes

+Environmental, Social and Governance ("ESG") factors as described below

+For sovereign issuers, the Sub-Investment Manager considers factors such as human/knowledge capital, access to education and health care, income inequality, labour freedoms and opportunities freedom of political expression and human rights and ease of doing business.

 For corporate issuers, the Sub-Investment Manager includes evaluation of labour relations and working conditions, health and safety records and corporate social responsibility policy.

-Assessment of Environmental Factors: For sovereign issuers, the Sub-Investment Manager considers Government policy stance, energy resources availability/management, energy diversification and intensity, emissions, water/land availability, natural disaster exposure and climate change.
+For sovereign issuers, the Sub-Investment Manager considers Government policy stance, energy resources availability/management, energy diversification and intensity, emissions, water/land availability, natural disaster exposure and climate change.

 For corporate issuers, the Sub-Investment Manager's research process includes evaluation of pollution impact, supply chain management and climate change policy.

-Assessment of Governance Factors: The governance characteristics promoted by the Fund comprise fundamental analysis of government effectiveness, institutional efficiency, rule of law, political rights/civil liberties, policy trajectory and perception/control of corruption, and in respect of corporate issuers include transparency and disclosure, board independence, executive compensation and reputation.
-Assessment Methods: The Sub-Investment Manager's assessment of ESG characteristics includes the following: Systematic ESG screening and scoring environmental or social characteristics, the Sub-Investment Manager has adopted an investment process that integrates ESG data provided by Data Providers with its Securitised Sub-Sector Materiality Frameworks, Developed Sovereign Issuers Assessment Framework, Corporate Framework and its Country Scorecard analysis and percentile ranking.
+The governance characteristics promoted by the Fund comprise fundamental analysis of government effectiveness, institutional efficiency, rule of law, political rights/civil liberties, policy trajectory and perception/control of corruption, and in respect of corporate issuers include transparency and disclosure, board independence, executive compensation and reputation.

+The Sub-Investment Manager's assessment of ESG characteristics includes the following:

+In identifying investments which allow the Fund to promote environmental or social characteristics, the Sub-Investment Manager has adopted an investment process that integrates ESG data provided by Data Providers with its Securitised Sub-Sector Materiality Frameworks, Developed Sovereign Issuers Assessment Framework, Corporate Framework and its Country Scorecard analysis and percentile ranking.
 The Sub-Investment Manager systematically collates information using best-in-universe data and positive screening tools.